Lets Chat - Request a Callback

 (e) You acknowledge that You are wholly responsible for any final decisions in relation to utilising and/or accessing additional services/professionals recommended by ICS.

-(f) You accept full responsibility for satisfying itself in relation to all aspects of the Services provided under this Agreement in light of its own priorities, needs and circumstances.
+(f) You accept full responsibility for satisfying yourself in relation to all aspects of the Services provided under this Agreement in light of its own priorities, needs and circumstances.

 (g) Under no circumstances will ICS be liable to You for any: